adamosmi/alacritty-config/README.md

 Note: These configurations are tailored to my personal setup and preferences.
 Feel free to modify them to suit your needs.

+## Dependencies

+These configurations may require specific fonts to render correctly.
+The recommended fonts can be downloaded from [Nerd Fonts](https://www.nerdfonts.com/font-downloads).
+Select and install a font of your choice from their extensive collection to ensure proper display of icons and glyphs in the terminal.

 ## Contributing

 Feel free to fork this repository and customize the configurations.
 If you have any suggestions or improvements, please submit a pull request.